Ipiano/module_crypto/README.md

 DISCLAIMER: This library is not written to follow any specific cryptographic standards.
 It exists to demonstrate an understanding of the concepts and theory which the subject is founded on.

+### Personal Background
+The requirements on this project were very general; all we were given was a list of things that it had to be capable of doing.
+The language and user-interfaces were left completely open.
+I chose to do the project entirely in C++ for a number of reasons

+    - It seems to me, if you're writing a cryptographic library, you would want it to run quickly;
+        C++ usually outperforms other languages
+    - I knew using a multi-precision library would be useful, and I wanted to challenge myself to make the project with with or without it
+    - I knew very little about writing makefiles (and still do, but now I know more), and since C++ is my language of choice, I wanted to learn some of the black magic that goes into them and come up with a modular way of writing makefiles so I can easily re-use my code libraries in the future

+This project was a major learning experience for me; I'd never written any in-depth makefiles, or used git submodules before.
+Aside from the fact that I was learning all of the cryptography and coding theory for the first time, I was teaching myself a lot about some of the more tedious aspects of building a library like this.

+I hope you find the project to be useful, either as a learning tool, as a starting point for some number-theory project you're doing, or even as an example of how to write ridiculous and convoluted makefiles.
+I've really enjoyed the experience of putting it all together (as stressful as it may have been at times) and think it could be a useful set of tools to have for myself and others.

 ### Classic Cryptography
 The classic cryptography portion of the library contains encryption and decryption mechanisms for the following ciphers, as well as a general-purpose frequency-analysis counter.